-Given that not all Canadians experience or have experienced Canada in the same way and that Indigenous languages now occupy a significant role in communities, schools and governments, what stance could CPF take about 2nd language learning?
+Given that not all Canadians experience or have experienced Canada in the same way and that Indigenous languages now occupy a significant role in communities, schools and governments, what stance could CPF take about about second or additional language learning?
 What is its role vis-à-vis Indigenous language education advocates?
-Ally14?
+Ally?
 Parallel advocate?
 Respectful observer?
-Other term15?
+Other term?